Thomasyse/BDMatch/README.md

 The latest Windows binary release can be found in the [Releases](https://github.com/Thomasyse/BDMatch/releases) section.

 ## How it works
-Two video or audio files and a ass subtitle file that matches one of those files are needed.
+Two video or audio files and a subtitle file(ASS/SRT) that matches one of those files are needed.
 For the video files, the first audio stream is loaded.
 With FFmpeg, different video and audio formats are supported.

 For every timeline of the subtitles, the program will extract corresponding audio spetrum from the source audio stream and match the most similar part in the destination audio stream, obtaining a shift value which is later applied to the output subtitles.